A cat receiving treatment for diabetes.

 What Diet Should I Feed My Diabetic Cat?

-Your cat’s weight and what your cat eats has a direct impact on his blood glucose levels.
+Your cat’s weight and what your cat eats have a direct impact on their blood glucose levels.
 Diet is thought to be a CRITICAL part of diabetes management in cats.

 Current research suggests that a high protein, low carbohydrate diet is best for cats.
-Cats are obligate carnivores and they don’t they don’t have the proper enzymes to digest plant-based protein.
-So offering them plant based foods can be difficult for the diabetic cat to digest and process.
-Feeding to obtain and ideal body weight is critical.
+Cats are obligate carnivores, and they don’t have the proper enzymes to digest plant-based protein.
+So, offering them plant-based foods can be difficult for the diabetic cat to digest and process.
+Feeding to obtain ideal body weight is critical.

 Excellent foods include:

 Previously, diets high in fiber and complex carbohydrates were recommended for dietary management of diabetic cats.
-These are not longer recommended.
+These are no longer recommended.

 Canned diets are significantly lower in carbohydrate content than most dry kibble and often can help in better dietary management of diabetes.

-IMPORTANT: The most important aspect to a diabetic diet is that it be complete, balanced, your cat likes it, you are feeding the calories your cat needs and you are consistent.
-Feed the same food and the same amount of calories every day.
+IMPORTANT: The most important aspects of a diabetic diet are that it is complete, balanced, liked by your cat, meets calorie needs, and consistent.
+Feed the same food and the same number of calories every day.
 This will help keep glucose levels steady.

 How Do I Calculate How Many Calories My Cat Should Eat Per Day?